tamertinkci/ML4B-Team-7/projectdocumentation.md

 ### Relevance to our work
-While many studies have explored GANs for fruit detection, this project specifically addresses the detection and generation of apple images using a custom GAN model.
-Our aim is to create a functional programm that can also be deployed as a Streamlit app, making these advanced machine learning capabiliteis accessible and practical for users.
+While many studies have explored GANs for fruit detection, this project specifically addresses the generation of apple images using a custom GAN model.
+Our aim is to create a functional programm that can also be deployed as a Streamlit app, making these advanced machine learning capabilities accessible and practical for users.

 ## *3 Methodology*
 ### 3.1 General Methodology